-There aren't a heck of a lot of amusement parks or water parks in tiny Delaware.
-Below, we list the parks that are operating in the state.
-If you're looking for theme parks, fuggedaboutit.
+There aren't many amusement parks or water parks in tiny Delaware.
+Below, we list five locations that are operating in the state, three of which are located in Rehoboth Beach.

 Jungle Jim's River Safari Water Park in Rehoboth Beach: The relatively small outdoor water park includes the usual suspects, such as body slides, a lazy river, and a wave pool.
 Surprisingly, it also offers an uphill water coaster.
+Younger kids will enjoy the water sprayground, kiddie pool, and the activity pool.
 In addition to the wet rides, Jungle Jim's also has mini-golf, bumper boats, batting cages, and a cafe.

 White Water Mountain and Midway Speed Park in Rehoboth Beach: White Water Mountain is a small outdoor water park that includes a few water slides, a lazy river, and a pool.
-Midway Speedway Park offers multiple go-kart tracks, mini-golf, bumper boats, a climbing wall, and some other attractions.
+Midway Speedway Park also offers dry rides, including multiple go-kart tracks, mini-golf, bumper boats, a climbing wall, and some other attractions.